cfinster/devtools/2011/roadmap.md

 ## Q1 (March 31) ##

-* Ship Firefox 4 with the Web Console
+* Ship Firefox 4 with the Web Console (done!)
-* Ship Firebug 1.7 which is compatible with Firefox 4
+* Ship Firebug 1.7 which is compatible with Firefox 4 (done!)
-* Release initial devtools SDK with a small scope
+* Release initial devtools SDK with a small scope (back burner)
-* Release an initial tool as a Jetpack
+* Release an initial tool as a Jetpack (sort of)

+During Q1, we discovered that the Add-on SDK (Jetpack) is not ideal at this stage for the kinds of tools we were building.
+Consequently, we shifted our focus away from the devtools SDK to building tools directly as Firefox features.

+We did release the Scratchpad tool as a traditional add-on in Q1.
+This tool ships in Firefox 6.

 ## Q2 (June 30) ##

-* Expand the devtools SDK
+* Expand the devtools SDK (back burner)
-* Release Web Console and Inspector updates on the expanded SDK
+* Release Web Console and Inspector updates on the expanded SDK (scrapped - sort of)
-* Initial prototype debugger
+* Initial prototype debugger (in-progress)
-* Portions of Firebug run as a Jetpack on top of the devtools SDK
+* Portions of Firebug run as a Jetpack on top of the devtools SDK (scrapped)

+While we do plan to have a devtools SDK (or, more specifically, devtools-oriented APIs that are a part of the Add-on SDK), this is on hold until we get more tools out.

+With that change in plans relative to the SDK, we are leaving the Web Console and Highlighter (formerly Inspector) as native Firefox features.

 ## Q3 (September 30) ##